ChriZhang/academic-kickstart/content/post/optim-mines/index.md

 title = "TEST 1"
 date = 2017-01-01T00:00:00

-"what if i try it like this"
+'what if i try it like this'
 # List format.
 #   0 = Simple
 #   1 = Detailed